nebrius/heya/README.md

 ### Digital Joystick

-The Digital Joystick uses a microcontroller to read values from a four-way contact joystick, e.g. a d-pad on a game controller.
+The Digital Joystick uses a microcontroller to read values from a four-way contact joystick, similar to a d-pad on a game controller.

 _Options_: